CMaestro23/reading-notes/The Coder's Computer.md

 ## Important Text Editor features

 1. code completion
+2.   - code completion is like predictive text for coding
-2. syntax highlighting
+3. syntax highlighting
-3. a nice variety of themes (to reduce eye strain andfatigue); and
+4. a nice variety of themes (to reduce eye strain andfatigue); and
-4. the ability to choose from a healthy selection of extensions available when you need them
+5. the ability to choose from a healthy selection of extensions available when you need them